-The last time we were able to jump in on the challenge, we made these super cute Clothespin Herb Planters.
-This time around, we’re taking this opportunity to do a Pinterest project we’ve had our eye on for a few months – yes, “we” as in even Greg, haha.
+We’ve had this project in mind for months (Yes, “we” as in even Greg, haha.) and I’m so glad we finally got around to it.
 I showed him a few photos of various DIY sunburst mirrors on Pinterest and he said, “Huh, that’s cool.
 We should try that.”
 So, try we shall!
 After some pinning here and pinning there, we came up with a good set of photos to gain inspiration from…

 Size & Shape: We really like the size and shape of this DIY mirror made from shims.
 The different length in the “rays” really help give it a lot of fun texture.
 Source.
 Color: While we love the idea of a gold sunburst mirror, we think a dark wood stain would look better with the rest of our decor.
 That, and dark wood makes my heart go pitter patter.
 Source.
 Mirror: Rather than gluing a mirror on the front with an un finished edge, we want to find a small round mirror with a simple frame to make the finished product look more, well, finished.
 Source.